Skip Navigation LinksHomeProgrammesEducationTe Tohu Paetahi Akoranga: Bachelor of Teaching (Early Childhood Education)

 Te Tohu Paetahi Akoranga Bachelor of Teaching (Early Childhood Education) prepares graduates to teach in the bicultural context of Aotearoa New Zealand.
 Graduates will use Te Tiriti o Waitangi to guide practice with an understanding of the history, language and importance of Māori and recognition of Māori place as mana whenua.
 The programme also prepares graduates to support the educational success of Pasifika learners in our rohe, as a significant ethnic grouping in Aotearoa New Zealand.

-The course is designed to designed to prepare you for an exciting and rewarding career as an early childhood kaiako (teacher).
+The course is designed to prepare you for an exciting and rewarding career as an early childhood kaiako (teacher).
 Successful completion means you'll be eligible for teacher registration and provisional certification with the Teaching Council of Aotearoa New Zealand.

 Our courses connect theory with practice and are strongly aligned with local community and sector needs.
 We ensure our graduates are work-ready and equipped with skills and knowledge to be employed within the sector.